AriusX7/dctv/dctv/data/rules.md

 6. **Respect the server.** Use the <@&435132001193033738> tag to contact the moderators during emergency.
 Send a message to <@672422978671214592> to report rule violations.
 Spamming or abusing role tags can result in a ban.

-7. **Respect the server.** Send <@>

-8. **Follow Discord’s [community guidelines](https://discordapp.com/guidelines).** You must be at least 13 years old to use Discord, and abide by all other terms and guidelines.
+7. **Follow Discord’s [community guidelines](https://discordapp.com/guidelines).** You must be at least 13 years old to use Discord, and abide by all other terms and guidelines.

 - Admins and Moderators hold final judgment in enforcing these rules.

-- Send a message to <@672422978671214592> to report rule violations, provide suggestions for the server or to reach the moderators in case of any query or server related issue.

 - All rules are subject to change.